Sidney Reilly: James Bond

 In Ian Fleming, The Man Behind James Bond by Andrew Lycett, Reilly is listed as an inspiration for James Bond.
 Reilly's friend, former diplomat and journalist Sir Robert Bruce Lockhart, was a close acquaintance of Ian Fleming for many years and recounted to Fleming many of Reilly's espionage adventures.
 Lockhart had worked with Reilly in Russia in 1918, where they became embroiled in an SIS-backed plot to overthrow Lenin's Bolshevik government.

 Within five years of his disappearance in Soviet Russia in 1925, the press had turned Reilly into a household name, lauding him as a master spy and recounting his many espionage adventures.
 Fleming had, therefore, long been aware of Reilly's mythical reputation and had listened to Lockhart's recollections.
 Like Fleming's fictional creation, Reilly was multi-lingual, fascinated by the Far East, fond of fine living, and a compulsive gambler.
 When queried on whether Reilly's colourful life had directly inspired Bond, Ian Fleming replied: "James Bond is just a piece of nonsense I dreamed up.
 He's not a Sidney Reilly, you know."

+Monuments

+In 2026, a monument dedicated to Sidney Reilly (sculpted by V. Jiglitchi) was unveiled in his hometown of Odesa.
+The model for the sculpture was actor Sean Connery, who famously played James Bond—a character historically inspired by Reilly himself.